ben-page/node-test/README.md

 # node-test
 `node-test` is a simple, asynchronous test runner.
-This was developed in response what are design problems (in my opinion) with existing Node.js test runners.
+It's designed to address what are limitations of existing Node.js test runners.
 Writing tests should be just like writing any other code.

 ## Core Philosophy